-to see you.
-Well, be good and I will do the same.
-Tell all the others of the folks to write, too, because a letter really looks good over here. good over here.
+down home?
+I sure would like to see you.
+Well, be good and sweet.
+Write me every day and I will do the same.
+Tell all the others of the folks to write, too, because a letter really looks pood over here.

-Lots of love,

-Born to Mr. and Mrs. Lavelle Brunette, in a San Angelo hos-pitaal, Sunday, August 1, 1943, a baby boy.
+Lots of love, Born to Mr. and Mrs. Lavelle Brunette, in a San Angelo hospitaal, Sunday, August 1, 1943, a baby boy.
 The baby has been named Johnnie Elton.
-Mr. Bru-nette is avery in the service. nette is away in the service.
+Mr. Brunette is away in the service.
 Mrs. Brunette ill be remembered as Miss Jean Pruitt.
 Mrs. Brunette and baby have returned to Mrs. Brunette5s mother, Mrs. Dollie Pruitt.
-Mother and babe are doing excellently.

-J. H. Suggs has returned from visit of several weeks at Monohans.
-He took time the other morning to call and give us "the

-Solution Sought of Labor Problems in Coke County

-To the farmers in Coke County: The Extension Service has been assigned the job of helping to solve the labor situation.
-We have written you before about this problem whi h may become very near to us within the next few months.
-We are asking the farmers of Coke county to give your assistance toward the solution of the labor problem.
-Many solutions have been tried in the farmers of coke county to give your assistance toward the solution of the labor problem.
-Many solutions have been tried in the farmers of coke county to give your assistance toward the solution of the labor problem.
-Many solutions have been tried in the farmers of war; while still others have solved their problems by the old custom almost forgotten, of forming "help your neighbor clubs or circles."
+Mother and babe, are doing excellently. are doing excellently.
+J. H. Suggs has returned from ovisit of several weeks at Mon-olians.
+He took time the other morning to call and give us "the glad hand."
+Solution Sought of Labor Problems in Coke County To the farmers in Coke County: The Extension Service has been assigned the job of helping to solve the labor situation.
+We have written you before about this problem whi it may become very near to us within the next few months.
+We are asking the farmers of Coke county to give farmers of Coke county to give your assistance toward the soluyour assistance toward the solution of the labor problem.
+Many solutions have been tried in the different sections of Texas.
+Som have imported Mexican labor; some have secured prisoners of war; while still others have solved their problems by the old custom almost forgotten, of forming "help your neighbor clubs or circles."
 Our fathers used this method of getting a difficult job done and it worked.
+You can render a distinct service to yourself, your neighborhood and your country by helping organize such clubs or circles."
+Activities August 1 to August 20 has been a dry period through the quarter of a century.
+During the 35 year period it has rained one time between August 1st and August 20th.
+So, dear neighbor, hadn't you ever saw?

-You can render a district service to yourself, your neighborhood and your country by helping organize sun h clubs or circles for the purpose of exchanging work among neighbors.
-In this way we can take care of much of our cotton picking, maize heading, and pea nut hervesting and threshing.
+Arr.
+Youngblood stated also that the period from August 20 on into September it has rained almost without exception.
+So, folks. look forward hopefully-for, it is going to rain after a-while. hood and your country by helping organize such a lubs or circles for the purpose of exchanging work among neighbors.
+In this way we can take care of much of our cotton picking, maize heading, and pea nut harvesting and threshing.
 How to go about it?
-Simply call your neighbors and ask them to join you in a "help your neighbor club or circle" so that when anyone has a diffi ult piece of work to do he will notify you of his other neighbors and they will come to his rescue on a "swap out" basis or any way that is satisfactory.
+Simply call your neighbors and ask them to join you in a "help your neighbor club or circle" so that when anyone has a difficult piece of work to do he will notify you of his other neighbors and they will come to his rescue on a "swap out" basis or any way that is satisfactory.
 Let me know what you think of this idea.
+We have sent our boys to war.